mklabs/tabtab/docs/tabtab.md

 npm completion is pretty amazing and would allow you to discover some options and commands you might not know about.

+#### install/uninstall

+You can instead make use of install/uninstall completion command, here is the output of

+    $ rake-complete
+    rake-complete called outside of a completion context.
+    » You may want to setup the completion in your ~/.bashrc or ~/.zshrc file, if not already.

+       rake-complete completion >> ~/.bashrc
+    Or
+       rake-complete completion >> ~/.zshrc

+    Or you may use the install command rake-complete completion install

+    Simply run this command to uninstall
+       rake-complete completion uninstall

+The install command does pretty much the same as `rake-complete completion >> ~/.bashrc` and edit ~/.bashrc or ~/.zshrc depending on the value of `process.env.SHELL`.
+It also ensures that the script is not already installed.

+The uninstall command reverts the install.

+### help

+Type `tabtab help` to get the content of this readme as manpage.

 ### using it in node cli app